brandonrobertz/artificial_seinfeld/README.md

 ## How it works

 The model operates on a simple principle: for each Seinfeld character in the transcript corpus, take their response(s) to any statement/question posed.
+Then we can orchestrate models from different characters, creating new scenes and episodes.

-The model input is the statement/question and we train on the character's response.
+The model input is a statement/comment/question and we train on the character's response.
 If we generalize this as a "question/answer" problem, we can encode each pair like so: